 - Posted positions are listed under “View Open Jobs”.

 - Click on a particular position to see a short description of the job.

 - Full description available by scrolling down to the link under Additional Job Information.

 - Applicants must meet minimum qualifications to be considered for employment.

 - Only those individuals whose qualifications and experience best meet the needs of the Clerk’s Office will be invited for an interview.

-- An online employment application is required in order to be considered for any Clerk’s Office position.
+- An online employment application is required in order to be considered for any position at the Clerk’s Office.

-- To Apply click on the Job Applicant Center.
+- To apply, visit the Job Applicant Center.